Neural Concept Verifier: Scaling Prover-Verifier Games via Concept Encodings: Acknowledgements

 \section{Acknowledgements}

-This research was partially supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany’s Excellence Strategy – The Berlin Mathematics Research Center MATH+ (EXC-2046/1, project ID: 390685689).
-This work was further supported by the ”ML2MT” project from the Volkswagen Stiftung, and the ”The Adaptive Mind” project from the Hessian Ministry of Science and Arts (HMWK).
-It has further benefited from the HMWK projects ”The Third Wave of Artificial Intelligence - 3AI”, and Hessian.AI, and the research collaboration between TU Darmstadt and Aleph Alpha Research through Lab1141.
+This research was partially supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy -- The Berlin Mathematics Research Center MATH+ (EXC-2046/1, EXC-2046/2, project ID: 390685689).
+This work was further supported by the DFG under Germany’s Excellence Strategy (EXC 3066/1 “The Adaptive Mind”, Project No. 533717223) and by the ``ML2MT'' project from the Volkswagen Stiftung.
+It has further benefited from the HMWK projects ``The Third Wave of Artificial Intelligence - 3AI'', and Hessian.AI, the EU-funded ``TANGO'' project (EU Horizon 2023, GA No 57100431), from early stages of the Cluster of Excellence ``Reasonable AI'' funded by the DFG under Germany's Excellence Strategy -- EXC-3057 and the research collaboration between TU Darmstadt and Aleph Alpha Research through Lab1141.
+It has also benefited from the DFG project GRK 2853 ``Neuroexplicit Models of Language, Vision, and Action'' (project number 471607914).